The Amphibian Specialist Group provides the scientific foundation to inform effective amphibian conservation action around the world.

 The ASG has several strategic components that allow it to take a multi-pronged approach to global amphibian research and conservation.
 Below you’ll find links to some of ASG’s key components.
 The details of how ASG is organized and how it works are covered in its 2015-2016 Strategic Plan.
 For further detailed information, please refer to this document.

 The Amphibian Conservation Action Plan (ACAP) was first published in 2007, following a seminal Amphibian Conservation Summit in Washington, DC, in 2005.
 In 2015, ASG updated ACAP and changed its format to become a living document, with the intent of converting it into a practical framework for global amphibian conservation, which would be updated regularly and would best reflect more recent developments and needs.

 ACAP is updated by ASG Thematic Working Groups that align with the original ACAP chapters and is used by the Amphibian Survival Alliance to give direction to its strategic conservation actions.

 Although the ASG is global in scope, it also works at the regional/national levels, and the activities in regions/countries are led by Regional Chairs.
 Regional Chairs are responsible for coordinating and organizing ASG activities within their respective regions, and represent the ASG within their communities and among regional stakeholders.

 Amphibian Red List Authority

 The Amphibian Red List Authority (Amphibian RLA) oversees the process of updating, maintaining and curating amphibian assessments in the IUCN Red List of Threatened Species.
 The Amphibian RLA is thus the branch of the ASG that devotes itself to maintaining amphibian extinction risk assessments.
-Since late 2015 the Amphibian RLA has a small Central Coordination Team that will be devoting its efforts to complete the update of the 2004 Global Amphibian Assessement by the end of 2016.
+Since late 2015 the Amphibian RLA has a small Central Coordination Team that will be devoting its efforts to complete the second Global Amphibian Assessement by the end of 2018.